Nicholas-Chann/League-of-Legends-Win-Predictor/README.md

 For the second test I tested the missingness in firstbaron against towers, there are both categorical variables so I used TVD to test instead of the difference in absolute means

-H_0: The probability that firstbaron is missing is the same for Red‑side teams and Blue‑side teams.
+Null Hypothesis(H₀): The probability that firstbaron is missing is the same for Red‑side teams and Blue‑side teams.

-H_1: The probability that firstbaron is missing differs between Red‑side teams and Blue‑side teams.
+Alternative Hypothesis (H₁): The probability that firstbaron is missing differs between Red‑side teams and Blue‑side teams.

 <iframe
   src="assets/fb_side.html"